-- War or any act of war, whether declared or not. - Intentionally self-inflicted injury, while sane or insane. - Active participation in a riot. - Taking part in, or the result of taking part in, an assault or felony or misdemeanor.

-- Cosmetic surgery unless such surgery is in connection with an injury or sickness sustained while you're covered under this plan. - No benefit will be payable during any period of incarceration.
+- War or any act of war, whether declared or not. - Intentionally self-inflicted injury, while sane or insane. - Active participation in a riot. - · Committing or attempting to commit a felony or misdemeanor. - Cosmetic surgery unless such surgery is in connection with an injury or sickness sustained while you're covered under this plan. - No benefit will be payable during any period of incarceration.